Sheng Long: Original April Fools' article

 However, people did indeed try to find the character, with arcade owners sending complaints to the magazine that their machines were being broken: large amounts of quarters were being deposited by players, causing them to eventually get stuck.
 The magazine also received a large volume of hate mail by players themselves, who were complaining that the requirements were impossible.
 Rival publication GamePro also received letters from players asking to verify the authenticity of Sheng Long, much to the chagrin of their editor Dan Amrich.
 Compounding matters, publications from Europe, Hong Kong and other countries reprinted the trick without verifying it or asking Electronic Gaming Monthlys permission causing the hoax to spread worldwide.
-A Hong Kong manhua based on Street Fighter II by Jademan Comics even altered their story to include the character in response.
 Capcom's North America branch also for a time changed their introductory message for their corporate line to address the hoax, instructing anyone calling about Sheng Long to call Electronic Gaming Monthlys offices instead.
-Though Williams was unconcerned with the reaction due to only being known at the publication as "Sushi-X", the other writers were, and in their December issue of that year revealed that it was a hoax and stated surprise at the worldwide coverage the joke received.
+Though Williams was unconcerned with the reaction due to only being known at the publication as "Sushi-X", the other writers were.
+In their December issue of that year revealed, Electronic Gaming Monthly noted that it was a hoax, and were surprised at the worldwide coverage the joke received.